Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Mean density of states

+We now treat the other scenarios.
 In the Cauchy process, we can apply the same expansion to the generator \eqref{eq:uCauchy}, so that over each time step the moments update as $A_n \rightarrow (1-dt)^{n/2} A_n$.
 In the continuum limit $dt\to 0$, we then obtain $A_n = \exp(-nt/2)\equiv a^n(t)$, where the scaling parameter $a(t)=\exp(-t/2)$ now explicitly depends on time.
 In terms of this parameter, the mean density of states then takes the same analytical form \eqref{eq:scalingdos} as in the scaling theory itself, while as a function of time it can be written as

 This matches numerical sampling at various times in the evolution, as shown in Fig.~\ref{fig:CauchyDOS}.

 In the Dyson Brownian Motion (DBM) process, we perform the Gaussian averages in the generator \eqref{eq:uWiener} in the large-$N$ limit to obtain the recursive differential equations $dA_n/dt=-(n/2)A_n-\sum_{l=1}^{n-1} (n/2)A_l A_{n-l}$, which are initialized by $A_1(t)\equiv a(t)=\exp(-t/2)$ and $A_n(0)=1$.
 The explicit time dependence of the moments then follow as